lirfu/EvolvingActivationFunctions/README.md

 # Main components
 ## Packages
 #### `hr.fer.zemris.evolveactivationfunction`
-* Defines common structures and procedures for the evolution process
+* Defines common structures and procedures for the evolution process.

 #### `hr.fer.zemris.genetics`
 * Evolutionary search algorithms and structures.

+#### `hr.fer.zemris.architecturesearch`
+* Methods for search and analysis of the initial architecture for a given dataset.

 #### `hr.fer.zemris.data`
 * Custom data structures and pipelines.